-Morquio syndrome is one of a group of disorders called .
+Morquio A syndrome (mucopolysaccharidosis IVA; MPS IVA) is one of a group of disorders called .
 In MPS, there’s either not enough of the enzyme that breaks down a type of sugar called glycosaminoglycans (or mucopolysaccharides) or none at all.
-The sugar builds up and leads to vision, hearing, bone, and heart problems.
+The sugar builds up and leads to vision, hearing, bone, brain, and heart problems.
 Kids who do have some of the enzyme will have milder symptoms.

-What Are the Signs & Symptoms of Morquio Syndrome?
+What Are the Signs & Symptoms of Morquio A Syndrome?

-Signs of Morquio syndrome usually begin around a child’s first birthday.
-Morquio syndrome is a skeletal dysplasia, a condition that affects the growth of and bone.
+Signs of Morquio A syndrome usually begin around a child’s first birthday.
+Morquio A syndrome is a skeletal dysplasia, a condition that affects the growth of and bone.
 This leads to:

 - short stature (height less than other people the same age)